-Every week at least one filmmaker emails me with something like this: “I made a movie and we just won best picture at a regional festival you never heard of!
-Since my movie appeals to every man, woman and child on the planet, I want to sell it for a million dollars?
+“I made a movie, and we won the best picture at a regional festival you’ve never heard of!
+Since my movie appeals to every man, woman, and child, I want to sell it for a million dollars.
 How do I make this happen?”